 If you’re on your way out, an Affair Recovery Intensive will be a waste of your time and money.
 I’m going to ask about your commitment to healing on the phone because I’ll need to know if you are both in it to win it.

 I don’t see couples if the affair is still ongoing.
 And I wouldn’t trust any therapist who would see you under those conditions unless they were doing Discernment Counseling.
 Just to get started, I must have the assurance of the Involved Partner that the affair is over.

-I prefer no contact, because any contact, however slight, is a profound trigger for the Hurt Partner.
+I prefer no contact, because any connection, however slight, is a profound trigger for the Hurt Partner.
 I am not flexible on this.
 Whether in person (not a good idea), by phone, or email, I have required that the Involved Partner formally end contact with the affair partner present.

 Couples therapy can only happen after the affair…not during.

 The grief of the Involved Partner is often a taboo subject to the all-purpose therapist.
 Big mistake.
-After the affair is ended it’s not unusual for Involved Partners to grieve, but they feel that their grief is illegitimate.
+After the affair is ended, it’s not unusual for Involved Partners to grieve, but they feel that their grief is illegitimate.